-AIA’s mandate is to promote, educate and represent members in all areas that impact the growth and prosperity of the industry.
-To meet this mandate, AIA collects, uses, and discloses Personal Information from individuals such as our members, Directors, Trustees, volunteers, business partners, training course registrants (also known as “clients”), and other stakeholders.
-AIA is committed to respecting the privacy of all individuals who entrust us with their Personal Information.
+AIA Canada’s mandate is to promote, educate and represent members in all areas that impact the growth and prosperity of the industry.
+To meet this mandate, AIA Canada collects, uses, and discloses Personal Information from individuals such as our members, Directors, Trustees, volunteers, business partners, training course registrants (also known as “clients”), and other stakeholders.
+AIA Canada is committed to respecting the privacy of all individuals who entrust us with their Personal Information.

 a) Personal Information